Seminole Wars: First Seminole War

 There is no consensus about the beginning and ending dates for the First Seminole War.
 The U.S. Army Infantry indicates that it lasted from 1814 until 1819.
+One study of the regular army of the era states that "the thrust of [Jackson's] resolve was evident from 1814 forward" as part of a larger pattern of "self-assured military officers [who] continually threatened to overstep the bounds of constitutional subordination to civilian control along the disordered southern frontier, endangering the separation of powers."
 The U.S. Navy Naval Historical Center gives dates of 1816–1818.
 Another Army site dates the war as 1817–1818.
 Finally, the unit history of the 1st Battalion, 5th Field Artillery describes the war as occurring solely in 1818.

 East Florida (east side of Apalachicola River)

 Jackson gathered his forces at Fort Scott in March 1818, including 800 U.S. Army regulars, 1,000 Tennessee volunteers, 1,000 Georgia militia, and about 1,400 friendly Lower Creek warriors (under command of Brigadier General William McIntosh, a Creek chief).
-On 15 March, Jackson's army entered Florida, marching down the banks of the Apalachicola River.
+On 15 March, Jackson's army entered Spanish Florida, marching down the banks of the Apalachicola River.
 When they reached the site of the Negro Fort, Jackson had his men construct a new fort, Fort Gadsden.
 The army then set out for the Mikasuki villages around Lake Miccosukee.
-The Indian town of Anhaica (today's Tallahassee) was burned on 31 March, and the town of Miccosukee was taken the next day.
+The Red Stick village at today's Tallahassee was burned and two Native American prisoners were captured there on 31 March, and the town of Miccosukee was taken the next day.
 More than 300 Indian homes were destroyed.
 Jackson then turned south, reaching Fort St. Marks (San Marcos) on 6 April.